AnthonyMaiT/spms.ui/README.md

-# SPMS API Backend
+# Student Point Management System App

-This project was created using [Python 3.11.1](https://docs.python.org/3/) in Windows 11
+This project was created using [Python 3.11.1](https://docs.python.org/3/) and [Angular](https://angular.io/) in Windows 11

 ## Prerequisites